Acres Green, Colorado

-Acres Green is an unincorporated community and a census-designated place (CDP) located in and governed by Douglas County, Colorado, United States.
+Acres Green is an unincorporated community and a census-designated place (CDP) located in Douglas County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The population of the Acres Green CDP was 3,007 at the 2010 United States Census.
+The population of the Acres Green CDP was 2,922 at the 2020 United States census.
+It is bordered by Lone Tree to the north, east and south and Highlands Ranch to the west.
 The community lies in ZIP Code 80124.